 Liberty Global's reported environmental data follows the World Resources Institute and World Business Council on Sustainable Development's GHG Protocol Corporate Standard using the operational control approach.
-This covers our operations in 12 European countries under the consumer brands Virgin Media, Unitymedia, Telenet and UPC.
-We have reported 100% of the emissions from Telenet, in which we had an ownership interest of 57.4%, as of December 31, 2017.
+This covers our operations in Europe under the consumer brands Virgin Media, Unitymedia, Telenet and UPC.
+We have reported 100% of the emissions from Telenet, in which we had an ownership interest of 59.7%, as of December 31, 2018.
 Emissions from businesses in which we have non-controlling equity stakes are not included within our reported figures.